thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 Designed by Howard Aiken and built by IBM (1937-1944).
 Also known as the _Automatic Sequence Controlled Calculator_ (ASCC).
-A general-purpose electro-mechanical computer it was most famously used at Los Alamos by
-#vonNeumann to calculate the blast yield of the atomic bomb.
+A general-purpose electro-mechanical computer it was most famously used at Los Alamos by von Neumann to calculate the blast yield of the atomic bomb.

 ![Harvard Mark One](../img/Harvard_Mark_1.jpg)